whatsupmailbox/whatsupmailbox.github.io/_posts/2015-06-04-Honest-Company-Essentials-Bundle-June-2015-Review.md

 <br>

 <center><img src='/images/HonestJune2015Box.jpg'></center>
 <p>Initially my delivery date was set to next week, but we ran out of a few products at home so I bumped up the date.
 It only took 2 days for the box to get to me, which is amazing!
-Also great for future reference in case I run out of something, I can just order from them knowing that it won’t take long and I won’t have to settle for mediocre products from other stores due to necessity.</p>
+Also great for future reference in case I run out of something, I can just order from them knowing that it won’t take long.</p>
 <br>

 <center><img src='/images/HonestJune2015OpenBox.jpg'></center>